dtyryshkin7/codetober-first/Challenges/Challenge-02.md

 - Open your local copy and enter the "Codetober" as an engine password

-- Push/save the change
+- Save the change in your github repositroy

 ## Success Criteria

 - Your have the "codetober-files" repo cloned to your own github account.
-- The local copy of the repo contains the engine password.
+- Your fork of the repo contains the engine password.

 ## Learning Resources